WebReflection/uhtml/README.md

   <summary><strong>About Rendering Content</strong></summary>
   <div>

-The second `what` argument of the `render(where, what)` signature can be either a function, which returning value will be used to populate the content, the result of `html` or `svg` tags, or a DOM node, so that it is possible to render within a render.
+The second `what` argument of the `render(where, what)` signature can be either a function, whose return value will be used to populate the content, the result of `html` or `svg` tags, or a DOM node, so that it is possible to render within a render.

 ```js